snowplow/documentation/docs/using-the-snowplow-console/managing-console-api-authentication/index.md

 {"accessToken":"<JWT>"}
 ```

-You may then use this access token value to supply authorization headers for subsequent api requests:
+You may then use this access token value to supply authorization headers for subsequent API requests:

 ```bash
 curl --header 'Authorization: Bearer <JWT>'